 I have a lifetime commitment as an "adopted uncle" to a family here in Florence.
 I am also recently married and have two new stepchildren in my life!

 What issues do you care about?
 I want to hear from you!

 Housing is a human right.
 We need to make Northampton more affordable by increasing the housing stock, lobbying for the ability to change our property tax structure and encouraging or requiring affordable units in new developments.More

-I believe in encouraging denser development in downtown and village areas, and reducing it at the outskirts of the city, to save the city money, create a more walkable environment and to reduce carbon emissions.More
+I support the encouragement of denser development in downtown and village areas, and reducing it at the outskirts of the city, to save the city money, create a more walkable environment and to reduce carbon emissions.More